 Keep TCs Up to Date

-Link TCs to bugs and create new test cases if the issue you find is not already covered by a TC.
+Link TCs to bugs and build new test cases if the issue you find is not already covered by a TC.

 Add Examples and Test Data